chencyc123/sts4/Live-Application-Information.md

 - support can be completely disabled in the editor via preferences.

+## Live Information Details

+This section provides an overview of the different types of live information that are currently supported and how each of them can be accessed from the editor.

-## Live Requestmappings
+### Live Requestmappings

 TODO fill this in
 - the request mapping hovers + request mapping code lenses

-## Live Bean Information
+### Live Bean Information

 TODO fill this in:

 - the bean wiring information that is shown and how that is being shown
 - the bean wiring information that is shown as code lenses (with the limitation that this doesn't work in Eclipse and Atom yet)

-## Conditional Beans Information
+### Conditional Beans Information

 TODO fill this in
 * `@ContidionalOn...`: shows information about the conditions and their evaluation at runtime

-## Live Active Profiles Information
+### Live Active Profiles Information

 TODO fill this in

-# Scraping Remote Applications for Live Information
+## Remote Applications

 TODO describe how to enable live hover for non-local app.
 - automatic support via boot dash app deployed to CF
 - manual configuration and manual JMX tunneling.

-# TODO: this page still needs to be filled with real content...

 ## Completely Disabling this Feature

-Live information is periodically being scraped from running processes automatically.
-This could affect your machine's performance.
+A background thread is used to periodically scrape running processes for live information.
+This could negatively affect your machine's performance.
 If you don't want this for whatever reason this feature can be completely
 disabled:

 * Eclipse/Spring Tool Suite 4: via the preferences `Spring -> Spring Boot Language Server`